 The short answer to this question is yes, when certain criteria are met.
 The long answer is that not all people who work at a hospital are hospital employees.

 “Respondeat superior” is a legal theory that means if someone is a hospital employee, the hospital is typically responsible if that employee injures a patient by acting negligently on the job.
+This might include pharmaceutical errors, surgical errors, or failure to treat.
 Most nurses, medical technicians and support staff are employees.
 But what about doctors?

 Some doctors are employees of a hospital but others are independent contractors.
 If the doctor is an independent contractor, this could mean the hospital would not be liable for the doctor’s negligent actions or failure to act.